 Health Talk & Breakfast Series

 Senior citizens are invited to a monthly health care chat and breakfast.
-Join us every fourth Wednesday from January to May from 10:00 to 11:00 a.m.
+Join us every fourth Wednesday from January to October from 10:00 to 11:00 a.m.
 Led by MPC’s Faith Community Nurse Kellie Froelicher, discussions are pertinent to seniors and feature a different topic every month and sometimes include guest speakers.
 Breakfast is provided by Right at Home In Home Care & Assistance.
-We conclude with lively piano tunes.
+We include a lively session of piano tunes.
 As a service to the community, this series is free and open to the public.
 RSVP to Nurse Kellie at kellief@mempres.org or 989-898-8239.